CIS565-Fall-2014/Project3-Pathtracer/README.md

 This is a GPU path tracing program, with following features:

 ####Basic:
-- Raycasting from a camera into a scene through a pixel grid
+- Raycasting from a camera into a scene through a ray grid
 - Diffuse surfaces
 - Perfect specular reflective surfaces
 - Cube intersection testing